-The Department Head (DH) is the primary designee/delegate for the Dean of the College of Arts and Sciences (CAS) in matters involving the administration and oversight of the DH’s department.
-Department heads are part of the management team at the UO and are the first contact for faculty in their department for administrative issues.
-The DH coordinates decisions as appropriate with their Associate Dean, communicates and is responsible for implementing college and university policies.
+The Department Head (DH) or Program Director (PD) is the primary designee/delegate for the Dean of the College of Arts and Sciences (CAS) in matters involving the administration and oversight of the DH/PD’s department.
+Department heads and some program directors are part of the management team at the UO and are the first contact for faculty in their department for administrative issues.
+The DH/PD coordinates decisions as appropriate with their Associate Dean, communicates and is responsible for implementing college and university policies.

-At the highest level, the department head is ultimately responsible for facilitating the department’s research and teaching missions, for leading departmental thinking about future directions, and for dealing with issues as they arise that affect departmental functioning.
+At the highest level, the department head or program director is ultimately responsible for facilitating the department’s research and teaching missions, for leading departmental thinking about future directions, and for dealing with issues as they arise that affect departmental functioning.
 Accordingly, the position includes budgetary authority, supervisory responsibilities, decision making and communication duties.

 Description of Duties

-Parts of many of these duties may be delegated although the DH has ultimate responsibility for ensuring that they are carried out.
+Parts of many of these duties may be delegated although the DH/PD has ultimate responsibility for ensuring that they are carried out.
+(Not all duties below will pertain to all program directors.)

 Personnel: